 - Sheldon W. Davis.
 Topology.
 International edition.
 McGraw Hill.
 This book focusses more on point set topology and analysis. - James R. Munkres.
 Topology.
+Ch.
+1 to 9.
 Second edition.
 Prentice Hall.
-This book is more extensive and contains more advanced topics. - Thomas Au.
+This book is more extensive and contains more advanced topics for future studies. - Thomas Au.
 An Introduction to Topology.
 Preprint manuscript.
 This is an old manuscript, which only reflects the style of teaching.